-The main reasons for discriminating between the three surface records are the following:
+The main reason for discriminating between the three surface records is the following:

-1) While both NCDC and GISS often experience quite large administrative changes, and therefore essentially are unstable temperature records, the changes introduced to HadCRUT are fewer and smaller.
-For obvious reasons, as the past do not change, a record undergoing continuing changes cannot describe the past correctly all the time.
+While both NCDC and GISS often experience quite large administrative changes, and therefore essentially are unstable temperature records, the changes introduced to HadCRUT are fewer and smaller.
+For obvious reasons, as the past does not change, any record undergoing continuing changes cannot describe the past correctly all the time.